martgil/webext-docs/mailTabs.rst

 .. api-section-annotation-hack::

-Get the properties of the active mail tab, if the active tab is a mail tab.
-Returns undefined otherwise.
+Get the :ref:`mailTabs.MailTab` properties of the active mail tab.
+Returns :value:`undefined`, if the active tab is not a mail tab.

 .. api-header::
    :label: Return type (`Promise`_)